History of HIV/AIDS: Activism by AIDS patients and families

-Also in 1982, Michael Callen and Richard Berkowitz published How to Have Sex in an Epidemic: One Approach.
+Also in 1982, Michael Callen and Richard Berkowitz wrote How to Have Sex in an Epidemic: One Approach.
 In this short work, they described ways gay men could be sexual and affectionate while dramatically reducing the risk of contracting or spreading HIV.
 Both authors were themselves gay men living with AIDS.
 This booklet was one of the first times men were advised to use condoms when having sexual relations with other men.
+This work, along with Play Fair! is credited with inventing the broader safer sex movement.

 At the beginning of the AIDS epidemic in the 1980s, there was very little information about the disease.
-Because AIDS affected stigmatized groups, such as LGBTQ people, people of low socioeconomic status, sex workers and addicts, there was also initially little mass media coverage when the epidemic started.
+Because AIDS disproportionately affected stigmatized groups, such as homosexuals, people of low socioeconomic status, sex workers and addicts, there was also initially little mass media coverage when the epidemic started.
 However, with the rise of activist groups composed of people suffering from AIDS, either directly or through a loved one, more public attention was brought to the epidemic.

+HIV's history explains details that may otherwise be overlooked and oversimplified in terms of its affects over the people groups it has impacted.
+This comes especially with the LGBTQ+ community.
+The United States have gone through great lengths with the Affordable Care Act to ensure the protection and fairness of health insurance for Americans affected by HIV/AIDS, but it does not ignore the hardships and discrimination many people had to endure due to the virus’s behavior.

+Historical details

+The HIV/AIDS epidemic of 1987 caused the death of nearly 60,000 people globally.
+Its history tells the timeline of how US public health policies are crucial to outlining and protecting all peoples equally.
+This did not come easily with the virus’s stereotypes and the fear it brought to people who did not understand how it really worked.
+When the epidemic began gaining more attention and effect within the communities of the United States, it mostly affected gay, white males and then came the common misconception: “gay syndrome” or “gay plague”.
+This came as one of the first indications of fear among many people and how easily misconceptions and misinformation could be spread.
+The numbers clearly show just how impacted LGBTQ+ communities were with today, every 1 in 6 gay and bisexual men are diagnosed with the disease sometime within their lifetime.
+There exists no substantial government legislation to completely deny explicit discrimination on the basis of sexual orientation, gender identity, etc.